Architecture Students Upstage the Stars at SXSW

 First, a Little Background

-TEX-FAB is a Texas-based alliance of companies, institutions and individuals working to further the knowledge and practice of digital design and production for building components.
-One of TEX-FAB’s most important projects is to sponsor the yearly SKIN digital fabrication contest.
-According to the 2013 competition brief, the contest is all about “exploring new methods to enable the performative and aesthetic qualities of a [building] façade.”
+TEX-FAB, a Texas-based alliance of companies, institutions and individuals working to further the knowledge and practice of digital design and production for building components, sponsors the annual SKIN digital fabrication contest.
+According to the 2013 competition brief, the contest “[explores] new methods to enable the performative and aesthetic qualities of a [building] façade.”

-This year’s winning entry, titled 3xLP, is a freestanding wall based on an innovative, parametrically designed geometry.
+The winning entry of 2014, titled 3xLP, is a freestanding wall based on parametrically designed geometry.
 Fabricated in steel, it demonstrates new possibilities for building strong, strikingly beautiful building skins.

 One Inspiration Leads to Another

-Assistant Professor Kory Bieg teaches architecture at University of Texas, Austin, where he’s chairing this year’s TEX-FAB event and where the winning piece will soon be on display.
+Kory Bieg, assistant professor of architecture at University of Texas, Austin, chairs this year’s TEX-FAB event where the winning piece will soon be on display.
 But when he saw it, Bieg saw a problem – and an opportunity for his students.

 While impressive, the winning entry is much smaller than the gallery where it will be shown.
 What if a much larger installation could be created to complement the piece while filling up the space?
 An installation that would illustrate the design possibilities that could be achieved using the same concept?
 And what if his students could design and build it themselves – using the university’s own design software and CNC equipment?